troysellers/sforceSlackInt/Slack Integration Guide.md

 ![Configure Connected App](7.3 - ConnectedAppConfig.png)

-Now we can deploy the [application](https://github.com/ccoenraets/slackforce), it is a trivial thing to deploy this appliction thanks to Heroku... try it, just click this button.
+Now we can deploy this [application](https://github.com/ccoenraets/slackforce) into our newly (or well used) Heroku environment, it is a trivial thing to deploy this appliction thanks to Heroku... try it, just click this button.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/ccoenraets/slackforce)